lineality/Online_Voting_Using_One_Time_Pads/README.md

 - no one makes schedule mistakes
 - communication is automatic and effortless and uses time travel

+## Modeling a persistent failure to learn
+-
+- cases: 'reappraisals' --TJ

 ## Collapse & Negative Definitions
 - mirages caused by collapse: 'bad planning' and the illusion of pejorative reifications
 - 'takeover' vs. 'vacuum', 'taken over by a vacuum'?